×

 1. Providing Accurate Details

-This information aids the laboratory in choosing the appropriate test and interpreting the results precisely including creating the baseline, caution limits, and critical limits.
-The process resembles how doctors diagnose patients — the more accurate the information you give your labs, the more precise the diagnosis you will get back.
+This information aids maintenance teams in choosing the appropriate tests and interpreting the results precisely including creating the baseline, caution limits, and critical limits.
+The process resembles how doctors diagnose patients — the more accurate the information you give, the more precise the diagnosis you will get back.
 In the first topic, we'll classify our discussion into two main categories: registering for equipment and registering for lubricant samples.

 Registering for Equipment

 The registration process begins when maintenance teams decide to set up an oil analysis program for their machinery.
-Laboratories have to fill in specific asset details in their database.
 Below are the critical details that need to be provided:

 • Machine Identification Name and Number: The designated name or label for the machine on which you intend to conduct the oil analysis should be one that's recognizable and commonly used by your team.
 While a site might have several machines that appear identical but are located in different places, the unique number associated with each machine is crucial to pinpoint the specific unit you've selected for testing.

 • Unit Type: The unit type describes the general classification or category of a machine based on its primary function (such as an Engine, Turbine, Compressor, Gearbox, Motor, etc.).
-However, a more detailed description, like "high-pressure vane pump hydraulics," allows the laboratory to conduct a more targeted analysis using table of specific standards.
-If such specifics aren't provided, the lab will compare results with reference standards.
+However, a more detailed description, like "high-pressure vane pump hydraulics," allows the you to conduct a more targeted analysis using table of specific standards.
+If such specifics aren't provided, the results will be compared with reference standards.

 • Manufacturer and Model of Machine: Take "MITSUBISHI POWER M701J" as an example.
 Here, "Mitsubishi Power" represents the manufacturer of the gas turbine, while "M701J" is its specific model.
 Typically, these details can be found on serial plates attached to the machine.
 Having this information aids in identifying the machine's metallurgy and the range of wear metals to expect.